 - biodiversity assessments and the BiodiverCity label for new-build projects: a biodiversity assessment is systematically conducted during the design phase and several development projects have already received or aim to obtain the BiodiverCity label;

 - biodiversity performance contract with CDC Biodiversité: sustainable management of green spaces, artificial night-time lighting that is not harmful to local wildlife, monitoring animal and plant life, etc.

 - incorporating urban agriculture into the development projects, such as an urban farm in the Portes de Paris business park and vegetable gardens in several business parks and offices.

 Spotlight on the Courlancy Polyclinic in Reims-Bézannes (Marne)

-This building will be particularly cutting-edge as regards indoor air quality: choice of low-emitting materials, special precautions during the construction phase, measurements conducted prior to completion, water quality, that guarantee a high-quality project in health terms.
-Special attention will be given to landscaping, rainwater management, and recovery and recycling of construction waste.
+This building is particularly cutting-edge as regards indoor air quality: choice of low-emitting materials, special precautions during the construction phase, measurements conducted prior to completion, water quality, that guarantee a high-quality project in health terms.
+Special attention is given to landscaping, rainwater management, and recovery and recycling of construction waste.
 This project received the “Reims Sustainable City” label, reinforcing the vision that Icade shares with local authorities in terms of development and green construction.
 This development is also aiming for HQE certification with an Excellent rating.